-- o Initiated by business owner to determine environmental compliance - o Benefits: - Immunity from penalties if a violation discovered during audit and promptly reported to DNR, before DNR investigates - Confidentiality of audit report - No immunity from penalties if: - DNR not properly notified - O Violations are intentional or result in injury to persons, property or environment - Substantial economic benefit giving violator a clear economic advantage over competitors iii.
-Iowa Department of Agriculture and Land Stewardship
+- Effective Date of DNR Rules make sure proper rule is being enforced by DNR - Environmental Self Audits Iowa Code Chapter 455K - Initiated by business owner to determine environmental compliance - Benefits include immunity from penalties if a violation discovered during audit and promptly reported to DNR, before DNR investigates and confidentiality of audit report - No immunity from penalties if DNR is not properly notified, if violations are intentional or result in injury to persons, property or environment or if there is substantial economic benefit giving violator a clear economic advantage over competitors - Food & Water Watch Research Memo.
+On Dec.
+9, 2024 FWW released a research memo, "In Hot Water: Iowa's Animal Agriculture Has a Spill Problem", alleging that DNR penalties levied against livestock operations for discharging manure to waters of the state have not been sufficient.